 The loose buttons, the rubber bands, the parts to the espresso machine that we don’t quite know how to use.
 The candle stubs, the toothpicks, the florist tape.
 The mysterious extra hardware from that impossible IKEA project.
 The rolls of masking tape, the safety pins, and the spools of thread.
 Campaign buttons and zip ties.
 The super glue whose cap will no longer yield.
 The compass that has never traveled beyond the perimeters of the house.
 The acrylic paint tubes that are leaking from the seams.
 It’s all there, each item just awaiting its time to be of service.
 And, in the ways of life, chances are most things that are rolling around in that drawer will see some use at some time or another.

 So many odd pieces combine to make this thing called Life.
-I do my best to be mindful and value all of the bits and scraps and tools that I have gathered and unceremoniously stored in the cosmic equivalent of my Mathom Drawer.
-These Mathom Drawer posts will feature tools, gizmos, and supplies that I have chosen or created to help me grow my life in a rewarding and lovely way.
+I do my best to be mindful and value all of the bits and scraps and tools that I have gathered and unceremoniously stored in the cosmic equivalent of my Junk Drawer.
+These Junk Drawer posts will feature tools, gizmos, and supplies that I have chosen or created to help me grow my life in a rewarding and lovely way.
 It is my hope that you, too, will enjoy their value.

 Click on the goodies and do some daydreaming.
 Daydreaming creates good feelings.
 It allows our fancies to take flight and our creativity to bloom.
 Take the time each day to daydream.
 It feels good to root around in our assorted collection of miscellaneous and see what me might build from so many unrelated items.
 What we create are the ideas that make us who we are.